openmsa/Adapters/README.md

 ```
 ###### Link a model to a device adaptor
 This feature is used to manage the configuration of the router by updating it accordingly to the database information.
-The managed devices are selected by two information:
+The managed devices are selected by two parameters:
 - Manufacturer ID (MANID)
 - Model ID (MODID)